ExabeamLabs/Content-Library-CIM2/README.md

 [Correlation Rule Templates](Exabeam%20Correlation%20Rules.md) – A list of prebuilt supported correlation rules with descriptions and use cases

-[Platforms and Landscapes](https://github.com/ExabeamLabs/CIMLibrary/blob/main/Platforms_Landscapes.md) – A list of platforms listed by landscape
+[Platforms and Landscapes](https://github.com/ExabeamLabs/CIMLibrary/blob/main/Platforms_Landscapes.md) – A list of platforms listed by landscape (opens new tab in CIMLibrary)

-[Field Descriptions](https://github.com/ExabeamLabs/CIMLibrary/blob/main/Fields_Descriptions.md) – A list of available fields and their descriptions
+[Field Descriptions](https://github.com/ExabeamLabs/CIMLibrary/blob/main/Fields_Descriptions.md) – A list of available fields and their descriptions (opens new tab in CIMLibrary)

 ## How do I use it?